BSc Economics at the University of Bristol

 What has been the most rewarding part of the programme?

 I believe the most rewarding and memorable part of my time at Imperial has been the people I have met and the relationships I have built.
 I have always been interested in joining a Business School that is not only academically excellent but has a strong community feel to it.
 It’s been invaluable to me to work and study alongside peers who are always excited about new challenges and eager to learn something new every day and I am honoured to be part of this cohort and to have made some life-long friends along the way.
-I also had the chance to run the Finance Club, be a student Ambassador and student blogger and as such have been lucky to build strong connections with professors, fellow students and staff at the school which will stay with me for years to come.
+I also had the chance to run the Finance Club, be a Student Ambassador and take part in the Student Content Creator scheme and as such have been lucky to build strong connections with professors, fellow students and staff at the School which will stay with me for years to come.

 What has been the most challenging part of the programme?

 The programme is intense in many ways and is designed to challenge you and develop you daily.
 The most challenging part is to strike a balance between the demanding and quantitative nature of the programmes offered, which are taught by experienced professors and industry professionals that know how to stretch your mind.
 The first term is always the most difficult, while one finds their ground and is exploring different job opportunities and going to interviews - this period is the so-called “milk round” with most employers on campus – I was rarely at home in autumn!
 The answer lies in being very organised and prioritising and trying to make the most of the plethora of opportunities, but also focusing on performing well on modules, given the challenging mathematical nature of the studies.

 How was the international trip to Dublin and did you attend an international elective?